Semiabelian varieties over separably closed fields, maximal divisible subgroups, and exact sequences: Preliminaries

+We will now recall some very classical facts about descent.
+We will try to point out where the difficulties arise, for our readers not completely familiar with the theory of abelian varieties in characteristic $p$.

-In characteristic $0$, any semiabelian variety which is isogenous to one defined over some algebraically closed $K_0$ descends, in the sense above, to $K_0$ (the proof is identical to that of the following lemma).
+In characteristic $0$, any semiabelian variety which is isogenous to one defined over some algebraically closed $K_0$ descends, in the sense above, to $K_0$ (i.e. Fact \ref{easyseparableisogeny} applies).
 The situation is more complicated in characteristic $p$.

-\begin{lemma} \vlabel{easyseparableisogeny} Let $f$ be a separable isogeny from $G_1$ to $H_1$, both being semiabelian varieties.
-If $G_1$ is defined over some algebraically closed field $K_0$, then $H_1$ descends to $K_0$. \end{lemma} \begin{proof} As $f$ is a separable isogeny, the kernel of $f$ is a finite closed subgroup of $G_1(K_0)$, $H$, of cardinality the degree (= separable degree) of $f$.
-Then $G':= G_1/H$ is a semiabelian variety defined over $K_0$, and $f$ induces an isomorphism from $H_1$ onto $G'$.\end{proof}
+\begin{fact} \vlabel{easyseparableisogeny} Let $K_0\subset K_1$, with $K_0$ algebraically closed.
+Let $G$ be a semiabelian variety over $K_0$, $H$ a semiabelian variety over $K_1$ and $f$ a separable isogeny from $G_{K_1}$ onto $H$.
+Then $H$ descends to $K_0$. \end{fact} \begin{proof} As $f$ is a separable isogeny, the kernel of $f$ is a finite closed subgroup of $G(K_0)$, $N$, of cardinality the degree (= separable degree) of $f$.
+Then $G':= G/N$ is a semiabelian variety over $K_0$, and $f$ induces an isomorphism from $H$ onto $G'_{K_1}$.\end{proof}

-The following is more complicated but also classical.
+The following is also classical, but more complicated and {\em is only true for abelian varieties}.